KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 If you need more funds than the faucet can provide, or if you need to reset the state of the blockchain, you will need to setup your own little KILT blockchain.

 Below, we will guide you through the process of connecting to the Peregrine network as well as running your own KILT blockchain.
-Moreover, we will explain the difference between our _Standalone_ and _Parachain_ runtimes Peregrine/Spiritnet.
+Moreover, we will explain the difference between our _Standalone_ and _Parachain_ runtimes.

-## Setup your Project
+## Set up your project

 Before we can connect to our blockchain, we need to create a small project that can connect to the chain.
 For that create a new directory and initialize a new project.